 12. Winter Park Sidewalk Art Festival

-Drawing hundreds of thousands of artists and art lovers from all over the country every year, the Winter Park Sidewalk Art Festival is one of the most revered events of its kind and is held in Central Park.
+Bringing hundreds of thousands of visitors from all over the country every year, the Winter Park Sidewalk Art Festival is my must-see event here.

 13. Winter Park Golf Course

 In typical Winter Park style, the city’s nine-hole public golf course is couched among live oaks, in a village-like environment.